anyahush/sunrise-yoga/README.md

 &nbsp;

-<a name="scope"></a>
 ## Scope Plane

 During the strategy stage features were mapped according to their importance and viability.
+This process helped to ensure the project didn't extend beyond it's immediate scope.
 As a result, each feature has been categorised for current and future releases.
 The table below highlights which release each feature falls into.

 | Opportunity | Release |
 | ----------- | ---------- |